Jakub3628800/gocube/README.md

 # cubegorithm

-Writing bunch of code trying to solve rubiks cube most optimally and learning golang at the same time.
+Writing bunch of code trying to solve rubiks cube most optimally and learning go lang at the same time.